 If you are not authorised to sign on your company’s behalf, you may forward the DocuSign link to someone with signing authority.

 We recommend that you familiarise yourself with the terms of the client agreement before signing.

 Once the client agreement has been signed and you’ve submitted your online application, you will receive a client number via email.
 You will then be able to submit stones to the Lab.

 If you do not have scans of all the required documents at the time of application:

 You can still submit the application along with a signed client agreement.
 You will receive a client number which will allow you to submit materials.
-However, you will not able to receive your serviced items until all documentation has been provided and your application has been completed.
+However, you will not be able to receive your serviced items until all documentation has been provided and your application is complete.
 You can return to the online application at any time to complete it.